 We have aggregated major 2020 campaign dates to ensure that you to stay updated during the election season.

 While the elections aren’t until November 2020, the campaign trail starts in 2019.
 The Democratic Party has already held two debates, and there are plans for additional debates before the end of the year.

-As of now, Sept.
-3, 2019, the Republican Party has not scheduled any debates.
+At the time of writing this post, the Republican Party has not scheduled any debates.

 Democratic Debate Schedule